Take Action on 3 Bills that Would Protect Wildlife in New Mexico

 As of March 16, 2017, New Mexico Senate Bill 268, legislation that would prohibit coyote killing contests, has passed the Senate Judiciary Committee, the Senate and the House Judiciary Committee and is now on to the House floor.
 There has been an amendment proposed to strike the words 'or entertainment' from the language, which will likely earn more votes in the House.
 The hearing has not yet been scheduled.
 If Senate Bill 268 passes, it will prohibit the awarding of prizes and other inducements for coyote killing contests so it could significantly reduce the number of these events being held in New Mexico, saving hundreds of coyotes' lives.

 Senate Bill 286, the New Mexico Wildlife Protection and Public Safety Act has been referred to the Senate Conservation Committee.
+No hearing date has been set.

 Senate Bill 266, State Game Commission Mission and Purpose, has been referred to the Senate Conservation Committee.
+No hearing date has been set.

 New Mexico residents, please continue to email, phone and write your State Representative and the Governor urging their support of these bills!